Henry J. Leir: Philanthropy

 Leir and his wife Erna supported several philanthropic causes through their Ridgefield Foundation (named after Ridgefield, Connecticut, one of their three home towns) and the Leir Foundation in Luxembourg.
-Among their donations were the endowments of several university chairs including the Henry J. Leir Professor of International Humanitarian Studies at the Fletcher School of Law and Diplomacy of Tufts University, the Leir Professor of International Trade and Business at the New Jersey Institute of Technology, the Henry J. Leir Professorial Chair at the Weizmann Institute in Israel and the Henry J. Leir Professor of Neurodegenerative Diseases at the Hebrew University of Jerusalem.
+Among their donations were the endowments of several university chairs including the Henry J. Leir Professor at Clark University, the Henry J. Leir Professor of International Humanitarian Studies at the Fletcher School of Law and Diplomacy of Tufts University, the Leir Professor of International Trade and Business at the New Jersey Institute of Technology, the Henry J. Leir Professorial Chair at the Weizmann Institute in Israel and the Henry J. Leir Professor of Neurodegenerative Diseases at the Hebrew University of Jerusalem.
 Also the Fletcher School renamed its institute to Henry J. Leir Institute for Human Security, and also established the Henry J. Leir Human Security Award.

-Henry J. Leir was also a major benefactor of Clark University in Worcester, Massachusetts and founded the school's Luxembourg program.
+Henry J. Leir was a major benefactor of Clark University in Worcester, Massachusetts and founded the school's Luxembourg program.
 In 1981, Clark University Press issued the first English translation of Leir's 1937 work La Grande Compagnie de Colonisation, together with new material concerning Leir's life.
 The edition also included a postscript by Christian Calmes (1913–95), a former Secretary General of the Council of Ministers of the European Communities in Brussels and grand marshal of the royal court of Luxembourg.
 The postscript describes Leir as a visionary of European and global integration in the tradition of the Club of Rome and Jean Monnet.
 The edition also reprints a 1980 letter to Leir from the Foundation Jean Monnet for Europe, announcing that Leir had been elected by unanimous vote to the Board of the Foundation.

+Prior to his death, Leir created the Leir House, a charitable organization dedicated to programs for disadvantaged children as well as scientific and education conferences.
 After Leir died in 1998, the Leir Charitable Foundations carried on his humanitarian vision for world prosperity and peace.

+Death

+Leir died in July 1998, in Manhattan, NY.